 “An American Celebration” is Strawbery Banke Museum’s annual salute to American Independence Day and the joys of summer.
 Multiple generations make this weekend full of events a Fourth of July tradition, given the opportunity to enjoy the living history museum at a time that American history takes a special spotlight.

-At Strawbery Banke, the 15th Annual An American Celebration extends the festivities all weekend long.
-Offering something for everyone, from maritime art to a 1940s-style swing dance, each day’s events add something new to Independence Day traditions.
-Sponsors include: BAE Systems, CPManagement, R.M.
-Davis, Marshall Rental and Cambridge Trust Company of New Hampshire.
+At Strawbery Banke, the 16th Annual An American Celebration extends the festivities all weekend long.
+Offering something for everyone, from extra re-enactors to a 1940s-style swing dance, each day’s events add something new to Independence Day traditions.
+Sponsors include: BAE Systems, Exeter Hospital and the Fuller Foundation, as well as annual sponsors R.M.
+Davis and Proulx Oil & Gas.
+Marshall Rental provides in-kind support.

-Nowhere else but Strawbery Banke offers such a tremendous range of historic interpretation, gathered on the campus for interactions all day long:
+Nowhere else but Strawbery Banke offers such a tremendous range of historic interpretation, presented by re-enactors and living history performers, gathered on the campus for interactions all day long:

 - Strange and Farre, portraying early North American settlers in the year 1602

 - Salem Trayned Band, showing off 17th Century pike and shot weaponry in the year 1637

 - Bloody Historical, portraying sailor merchants and privateers in the year 1723

 - 42nd Highlanders, portraying French and Indian War soldiers in the year 1754